Gilded Age: Religion

 The Awakening in numerous cities in 1858 was interrupted by the American Civil War.
-In the South, on the other hand, the Civil War stimulated revivals and strengthened the Baptists, especially.
+In the South, the Civil War stimulated revivals and especially strengthened the Baptists.
 After the war, Dwight L. Moody made revivalism the centerpiece of his activities in Chicago by founding the Moody Bible Institute.
 The hymns of Ira Sankey were especially influential.

 Across the nation, "drys" crusaded in the name of religion for the prohibition of alcohol.
-The Woman's Christian Temperance Union mobilized Protestant women for social crusades against not only liquor, but also pornography and prostitution, and sparked the demand for women's suffrage.
+The Woman's Christian Temperance Union mobilized Protestant women for social crusades against liquor, pornography and prostitution, and sparked the demand for women's suffrage.

 The Gilded Age plutocracy came under harsh attack from the Social Gospel preachers and reformers in the Progressive Era who became involved with issues of child labor, compulsory elementary education and the protection of women from exploitation in factories.

 All the major denominations sponsored growing missionary activities inside the United States and around the world.

 Colleges associated with churches rapidly expanded in number, size and quality of curriculum.
 The promotion of muscular Christianity became popular among young men on campus and in urban YMCAs, as well as such denominational youth groups such as the Epworth League for Methodists and the Walther League for Lutherans.